This post contains referral or affiliate links to products I use, love & recommend. Read my disclosure here.

 Keep your car clean

 Road trips to Port Aransas with your dog can result in two things: lots of dog hair and lots of sand.
 To prevent both from taking over your vehicle, use a dog hammock (like this one from 4Knines).
 We have one for Dexter, our 85lb Lab, since he sheds quite a bit and likes to bring half the beach home with him.
+We use it anytime we take our dog to the beach.

 These dog hammocks are pretty easy to install, easy to shake the sand out and wash (if needed), and will surely cut down on the amount of hair and sand in your car from the beach.
 It fits well into the 2nd or 3rd row of our SUV, keeps the dogs from falling into the floor space, or can be used in the cargo area behind the seat.